-The further measures listed below should be considered in addition to those already specified if aiming for the highest possible standards for this home.
+The measures listed below should be considered if aiming for the highest possible standards for this home.
 Some of these measures may be cost-effective when other building work is being carried out such as an alteration, extension or repair.
 Also they may become cost-effective in the future depending on changes in technology costs and fuel prices.
-However you should check the conditions in any covenants, warranties or sale contracts, and whether any legal permissions are required such as a building warrant, planning consent or listed building restrictions.
+However you should check the conditions in any covenants, planning conditions, warranties or sale contracts before undertaking any of these measures.

-2 Solar photovoltaic panels, 2.5 kWp £5,000 - £8,000 £268 C 77 C 70 Enhanced energy efficiency rating C 77 Enhanced environmental impact (CO 2) rating C 70
+1 Solar water heating £4,000 - £6,000 £52 B 86 B 84 2 Solar photovoltaic panels, 2.5 kWp £11,000 - £20,000 £263 A 93 B 91 Enhanced energy efficiency rating A 93 A 93 Enhanced environmental impact (CO 2 ) rating B 91